pyapp-kit/superqt/README.md

 - tools and decorators for working with threads in qt.
 - `superqt.fonticon` for generating icons from font files (such as [Material Design Icons](https://materialdesignicons.com/) and [Font Awesome](https://fontawesome.com/))

-See the [utilities documentation](https://napari.org/superqt/utilities/) for a full list of widgets.
+See the [utilities documentation](https://napari.org/superqt/utilities/) for a full list of utilities.

 ## Contributing